privacy-scaling-explorations/zkevm-specs/specs/state-proof.md

 # State Proof

 In EVM the interpreter has ability to do any random read-write access to data like account balance, account storage, or stack and memory in current scope, but it's hard for a circuit to keep tracking these data to ensure their consistency from time to time.
-So the state proof helps EVM proof to check all the random read-write access records are valid, throgh grouping them by their unique index first, and then sorting them by accessing timestamp.
-We call the accessing timestamp **global counter**, which counts the number of access records and also serves as an unique identifier for a record.
+So the state proof helps EVM proof to check all the random read-write access records are valid, throgh grouping them by their unique index first, and then sorting them by order of access.
+We call the order of access **global counter**, which counts the number of access records and also serves as an unique identifier for a record.

 When state proof is generated, a random access record set is also produced with the global counter as each record's unique identifier, we called this set **bus mapping** because it acts like the bus in computer which transfers data between components.
 The bus mapping will be shared to EVM proof, then EVM proof can do random read-write access to anything inside the set at any time, with extra subset arguments to argue those accesses indeed form a subset of the one prodced by state proof.